 The Board is authorised to manage the business of the Company on behalf of the shareholders and in accordance with the Company’s Articles of Association.
 This is achieved through its own decision making and by delegating responsibilities to the Board Committees and authority to manage the business to the Chief Executive Officer.
 The Board is responsible for overseeing the management of the business and for ensuring high standards of corporate governance are maintained throughout the Group.
 The Board is currently comprised of two Executive and three Non-Executive Directors and is chaired by the Non-Executive Chairman.

 The Board is responsible for the long term success of the Group.
 All the Directors meet on a regular and frequent basis and the Executive Directors are in continual discussion with the operational management to ensure that the business objectives of the Group are achieved.
 Non-Executive Directors have a particular responsibility to ensure that the strategies proposed by the Executive Directors are fully challenged.

 To enable the Board to discharge its duties, all Directors receive appropriate information and are allowed sufficient time to discharge their responsibilities effectively.
-Briefing papers are distributed by the Company Secretary to all Directors in advance of Board Meetings and the members of the Group Board attend the monthly meetings of subsidiary companies.
+Briefing papers are distributed by the Company Secretary to all Directors in advance of Board Meetings and the members of the Group Board attend the quarterly meetings of subsidiary companies.
 The Company’s Non-Executive Directors are considered by the Board to be independent of the management and they bring a breadth of experience which is welcomed by the Executive Directors.